 You can report online terrorism related content to the police’s Counter Terrorism Internet Referral Unit at www.gov.uk/report-terrorism

 Online content which incites hatred on the grounds of race, religion, disability, sexual orientation or gender can be reported to True Vision at www.report-it.org.uk

-Concerns can also be discussed with Head Teacher and Designated Safeguarding Lead, Rhian Locker.
+Concerns can also be discussed with our Designated Safeguarding Lead, Rhian Locker.